BasBuller/PySNN/README.md

 # __PySNN__

-Spiking neural netowork framework written on top of PyTorch for efficient simulation of SNNs with correlation based methods.
-The library adheres to the torch.nn.Module design and implements efficient CUDA kernels where needed.
+Spiking neural network framework written on top of PyTorch for efficient simulation of SNNs with correlation based methods.
+The library adheres to the torch.nn.Module design.
 Based on the cuSNN library at:

     https://github.com/tudelft/cuSNN

 ## __Structure__

 Mirror the structure of PyTorch framework.
 Most core functions defined in functional module.
 Interfaces (classes wrapping functional) are defined in general snn lib.

 ## __Network Definition__

-Important aspect of the package is the decorator for the forward function of the network.
-This decorator makes it such that the forward pass progresses over the layers not front to back, but propagates information based on the timesteps.
-This way the output signal from input 1 has not reached the end of the network before input 2 has been presented to the network.
+The overall structure of a network definition is the same as in PyTorch where possible.
+The biggest differences are as follows:

+- Each layer requires both a Connection and a Neuron object as they both implement specific time based dynamics.
+- The network definition currently also includes the value/loss function and learning rule definitions.
+Looking to change this to be same as the PyTorch API.

 ## __Connection Shapes__